GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 The template uses `tensorflow_data_validation.GenerateStatistics` *PTransform* to calculate statistics for a full time series of records from `start_time` to `end_time` where `start_time` and `end_time` are the values for the `time` field in the AI Platform Prediction request-response log table.
 For more information on what type of statistics are calculated refer to eh [TensorFlow Data Validation](https://www.tensorflow.org/tfx/guide/tfdv) documentation.

+If the optional `time_window` parameter is provided the template will dived the time series of records into a set of time slices of the `time_window` width.